Nearby Cycle Sheaves for Stable Polar Representations: Rank one representations and the simple carousel

-\begin{remark} The carousel technique was introduced in \cite{Le} and further developed in \cite{Ti}; see also \cite{Mas} and its references.
+\begin{remark} {\em The carousel technique was introduced in \cite{Le} and further developed in \cite{Ti}.
+See also \cite{Mas} and its references.
 We point out one distinction between the arguments in \cite{Le} and in this subsection.
-In \cite{Le}, the focus is on the homology of the Milnor fiber $F_{f, 0}$ at the origin of a polynomial $f$, relative to the intersection of $F_{f, 0}$ with a generic hyperplane passing through the origin.
-In this subsection, the focus is on the homology of a Milnor fiber, relative to the intersection with a generic hyperplane passing near, but not through, the origin.
+In \cite{Le}, the focus is on the homology of the Milnor fiber $F_{f, 0}$ of a polynomial $f$ at the origin, relative to the intersection of $F_{f, 0}$ with a generic hyperplane passing through the origin.
+In this subsection, the focus is on the homology of a Milnor fiber at the origin, relative to the intersection with a generic hyperplane passing near, but not through, the origin.
 Under suitable conditions, these two relative homology groups are isomorphic to each other.
 However, monodromy in the family acts very differently on the two, and only the latter is functorial in the nearby cycles of $f$.
-A special case of the argument of this section can be found in \cite[Section 7]{BG}. \end{remark}
+A special case of the argument of this section can be found in \cite[Section 7]{BG}.} \end{remark}